Getting Started with Eclipse IDE

 Setting up the environment

-We recommend installing Kotlin plugin from Eclipse Marketplace.
-One option is to drag-and-drop this button into a running Eclipse window:
+To add the Kotlin support to your Eclipse IDE, install the Kotlin Plugin for Eclipse.
+We recommend installing the Kotlin plugin from Eclipse Marketplace.
+One option is to drag this button into a running Eclipse window:

 A more old-fashioned way is using an update site directly: